Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 ## Overview

-The following documentation outlines how to incorporate an Object Recognition Source as part of your Vantiq project.
-This allows a user to store and process data with Vantiq, all of which is collected by analyzing images/videos using any Tensorflow-compatible Neural Network.
+The following documentation outlines how to incorporate an Object Recognition Source as part of your VANTIQ project.
+This allows a user to store and process data with VANTIQ, all of which is collected by analyzing images/videos using any Tensorflow-compatible Neural Network.

 This implementation of the Object Recognition Source includes built-in functionality for the Yolo Processor, though any Tensorflow-compatible neural network can be used by implementing the NeuralNetInterface.
 Additionally, this implementation includes functionality to retrieve four different types of images:
 *   Camera Retriever - used to retrieve images from a serially-connected camera.